Skip to content

 Inheritance: Contiguous deletion of PAX6 and WT1.

 Features: Associated with Wilms tumor, genitourinary abnormalities, and intellectual disability.
-Tumor risk up to 50%.
+Tumor risk is up to 50%.

 Gillespie Syndrome